Alles over…

 CRONTAB

-Version 2.1.0 and later: Reference to a file containing additional crontab configuration settings.
-Note that used volume must be mapped correctly.
+Reference to a file containing additional crontab configuration settings.
+These are loaded in cron at start of the container.
+Note that used volumes must be mapped correctly.

 PROXYPATH